 Head of Science

 BSc (Hons), PGCE, QTS

 After completing my Bachelor of Science in Chemistry, I moved to Birmingham and enrolled onto a PGCE course to train to become a Secondary Science Teacher.
 I taught in several urban and suburban schools around Birmingham.
 I thoroughly enjoyed my time teaching in the UK, I am very grateful and extremely excited to continue my teaching career at Britannica International School Shanghai.

-Teacher of English and Media Studies
+Head of English and Media Studies

 BA Hons / PGCE